anandkumar7722/EcoSnap-v4/README.md

 -   `docker-compose.yml`: Configures the Docker development environment.
 -   `next.config.ts`: Next.js configuration.
 -   `tailwind.config.ts`: Tailwind CSS configuration.
--   `tsconfig.json`: TypeScript configuration.
--   `components.json`: ShadCN UI configuration.

 ## Key API Keys and Setup

--   **Firebase**: You'll need to create a Firebase project and get its configuration (apiKey, authDomain, etc.) to put into `.env.local`.
-This is used for database storage, user authentication, and backend functions when these features are fully implemented.
+-   **Firebase**: If you plan to use Firebase services like Firestore, Authentication, or deploy the Realtime Database listener function, you'll need to create a Firebase project and get its configuration (apiKey, authDomain, etc.) to put into your environment variables file.
--   **Gemini API Key**: Required for the Genkit AI features (waste classification, AI assistant).
-Obtain this from [Google AI Studio](https://makersuite.google.com/app/apikey) and add it to `.env.local` as `GEMINI_API_KEY`.
+-   **Gemini API Key**: **Required** for the Genkit AI features (waste classification, AI assistant).
+Obtain this from [Google AI Studio](https://makersuite.google.com/app/apikey) and add it to your environment variables file as `GEMINI_API_KEY`.
--   **Google Maps API Key (Optional but Recommended)**: For the "Recycling Centers & Schedules" feature, the embedded map uses Google Maps Embed API.
-While basic search might work without a key, full functionality (like Place mode) and higher usage limits require an API key.
-If you add one, store it as `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` in `.env.local`.
+-   **Google Maps API Key (Optional but Recommended for full features)**: For the "Recycling Centers & Schedules" feature, the embedded map uses Google Maps Embed API.
+While basic search might work without a key, full functionality and higher usage limits require an API key.
+If you add one, store it as `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` in your environment variables file.

 ## Deployment